sundarigari/LearnK8/certification.md

 1) GCP HTTP(S) Load balancer for GCE
 2) ngnix
-are supported and maintained by kubernetes project (Others such as istio, haproxy, contour, traegik)
+are supported and maintained by kubernetes project (Others such as istio, haproxy, contour, traefik)

 Create all the a separate namespace such as ingress-space for all the below objects. (kubectl create namespace ingress-space) ngnix ingress controller is deployed like any other k8 resurce in the cluster.
 It consists of: